robinfhu/joyride/README.markdown

 * Adding a new method, "started", which will return true if Joyride is in progress.
 * Moved the `preStepCallback` to after the tooltip has become visible, to allow for position adjustments.
 * Minor CSS changes.
+* A new 'data-adjustment' attribute, which lets you modify the top/left position of the tooltip.

+    <li data-id="element-1" data-adjustment="30,-20"></li>

+* A fix made so that the internal 'defaults' object is not overriden on every joyride initialization.

 Documentation
 ==============